Congress of the Republic of Texas: General

 No person holding an office of profit under the government, or who collected monies on behalf of the government was eligible to serve in the Congress.
 No minister of the gospel or priest of any denomination whatever was eligible to the office of the Executive of the Republic, nor to a seat of either branch of the Congress of the same.
 Each house was to judge election and qualification of its own members.
 A quorum in either house was two-thirds of its membership.
 Members were to receive pay as fixed by law, but no change could be made in salary in the session in which the change was made.
 Since the terms of House members was one year, each Congress lasted only one year.

 History of the Texas Congress

-The 1st Congress of the Republic of Texas, which convened at Columbia on October 3, 1836, was made up of thirty representatives and fourteen senators.
-The interim vice president, Lorenzo de Zavala, served as President of the Senate until October 22, when Mirabeau B. Lamar was inaugurated as vice president and Richard Ellis was elected President pro tem of the Senate.
-Ira Ingram was elected Speaker of the House.
+1st Congress

-Throughout its history, the Republic of Texas had nine congresses.
+On July 23, 1836, interim President David G. Burnet, pursuant to the Constitution of the Republic of Texas, ordered that an election for Congress take place in Columbia on the first Monday in September 1836.
+As part of the same proclamation, Burnet mandated that the 1st Congress of the Republic of Texas convene on October 3, 1836, also at Columbia.
+This Congress governed in Columbia until it ordered a recess on December 22.